takshshila/Image-Recognition-as-a-Service/README.md

-# Cloud-Computing-Proj1
+# Cloud-Computing-Project 1

-# Image Recognition as a Service
+## Image Recognition as a Service

 Image recognition is a go-to functionality in this digital era to mark attendance, authorization, etc. With the increase in the number of users, a normal system will not work efficiently due to various reasons: dynamically run out of memory, computation powers, high workload, etc. We are building an Infrastructure as a Service on Amazon web service to provide consistent service with auto-scalable functionality.
 Every request will be guaranteed served with Amazon Simple Queue Service(SQS).